Ivo-Balbaert/The_Way_to_Jai/book/9_More_about_types.md

 Besides the basic types mentioned in § 5 and § 6, Jai also has  other fundamental types , such as: string, pointer, function, struct, array, and enum.

 The compiler has complete knowledge of all the types at compile-time, and some of that remains accessible at run-time.
-We'll later see (ch ??) how to use that.
+We'll later see (§ ??) how to use that.

 See _9.1_types.jai_: